truptinemade/Recursive-function-in-Scala/README.md

 ## Recursive-function-in-Scala

-Recursion is a method which breaks the problem into smaller sub problems and calls itself for each of the problems
+Recursion is a method which breaks the problem into smaller sub problems and calls itself for each of the problems.
 This is demonstarted by implementing Pascal's Triangle, Parenthesis Balancing etc problems using recursive process in scala

 Please refer RecFun.scala at src\main\scala\recfun path